Now Expanding Free HLA Typing to Family Members!

 Improving early referral from community hematologists/oncologists

-Our goal: improve patient outcomes by providing your referring physicians with critical information as early as possible in a patient’s disease course
+- Providing hematologists/oncologists in your referral network with critical information as early as possible in a patient’s disease course

 About HLA Today